-This easy Greek orzo pasta salad with feta recipe makes a perfect side dish for summer — though I’d also gladly serve it as a main course, all year ’round.
+This easy Greek orzo salad with feta recipe makes a perfect pasta salad side dish for summer — though I’d also gladly serve it as a main course, all year ’round.

 And I say that orzo deserves to be back and better than ever.

 This easy Greek orzo with feta recipe makes a perfect pasta salad side dish for summer — though it’s also great as a main course and all year.
 Best at room temperature, this pasta combines tomato, lots of fresh herbs, seasoning, and briny crumbled feta for the ultimate easy orzo dish.